PrinceOfBorgo/travel-rs/README.md

 * `commands.ftl`: Includes translations for bot command responses, ensuring users can interact with the bot in their preferred language.
 * `errors.ftl`: Provides localized error messages to help users understand issues in their language.
-* `format.ftl`: Contains translations for formatting-related strings of custom types formats, such as details for expenses, shares or trasnsfers.
+* `format.ftl`: Contains translations for formatting-related strings of custom type formats, such as details for expenses, shares, or transfers.
 * `help.ftl`: Includes descriptions, help text, and usage instructions for various bot commands.
 * The `dialogues/` folder contains translation files for interactive dialogues:

     * `dialogues/add-expense.ftl`: Handles translations for dialogues related to adding expenses, including prompts and confirmations.

-These files are organized by locale (e.g. `en-US/messages.ftl`, `it-IT/messages.ftl`) to ensure seamless language support and easy customization.
+These files are organized by locale (e.g., `en-US/messages.ftl`, `it-IT/messages.ftl`) to ensure seamless language support and easy customization.

 #### Adding or Modifying Translations